Pranavgulati/RF24BLE/README.md

 - open the arduino ide and choose an example from the file->examples menu and upload any example

-- Download and install the app "nrf Master control" app from the google play store on an android device.
+- Download and install the app "nRF Connect for Mobile" app from the google play store on an android device.

 - open the app and click on scan and the advertised packet should be shown in the list in the app